 Tim is proud to live in the Riverland and represent the people of Chaffey.
 He is also very active in promoting Chaffey as one of the State’s premier food bowls, wine regions and tourist destinations.

-Being the Member for Chaffey keeps Tim very busy, but when he's not representing the electorate he is spending time with his three children, fishing at his favourite spots and, especially, water skiing in the Riverland.
+Being the Member for Chaffey keeps Tim very busy, but when he's not representing the electorate or in his ministerial duties, he is spending time with his three children, fishing at his favourite spots and, especially, water skiing in the Riverland.

 Tim is an accomplished speed skier, having represented South Australia and Australia of the world stage.
 The highlight of his career was winning the Sydney Bridge to Bridge, the world's toughest water ski race.